Continuous-time discrete-space models for animal movement: Example: Mountain lions in Colorado

-To allow for varying behavior over time, we used a varying-coefficient model for each covariate in the model.
-For all covariates except the directional covariate related to directional persistence, we used a B-spline basis expansion, with regularly spaced spline knots at 3-hour intervals.
+We next examine changing movement behavior over time using a varying-coefficient model for each covariate in the model, where behavior was allowed to vary with time of day.
+For all covariates we specified a \mbox{B-}spline basis expansion with regularly-spaced spline knots at 6 hour intervals over the course of a 24 hour period.
+Observations over multiple days (14 days in this study) are replications in this model and allow for inference about diurnal changes in movement behavior.

-We fit the CTDS model for each path using the `glmnet' R package \citep{Friedman2010}, using a Lasso penalty, with tuning parameter chosen to minimize the average squared error of the fit in a 10-fold cross-validation.